Meet the Team!

 The Talent Match Staffordshire team are keen to introduce themselves to you and show you just how committed they are to making each and every young person’s goal a success.
 Below you will find a brief profile of each staff member and their role within Talent Match Staffordshire.

-Amanda’s role is to manage the delivery of the Talent Match project in Staffordshire.
+Role: Amanda’s role is to manage the delivery of the Talent Match Project in Staffordshire.
 This includes management of the team and the service provided, as well as developing strategies to engage well with young people, employers and partner organisations.

 Joanne Hirons (Administrator)

 Role: Joanne’s role is to provide administrative support to the Project Manager and to complete a wide range of administrative tasks for the Talent Match Project.

 Often found: Using her ‘x-ray vision’ to proof read and amend documents.